Don Thomson Jr.

-Don Thomson Jr. (born August 24, 1962) is a former Canadian racing driver in the NASCAR Canada Series.
+Don Thomson Jr. (born August 24, 1962) is a Canadian former racing driver in the NASCAR Canada Series.
 He drove the No. 4 Home Hardware Chevrolet Monte Carlo SS for Fitzpatrick Motorsports for more than two decades before moving over in 2011 to drive the No. 8 Dodge, becoming teammates with Jason Hathaway.
 He retired after the 2011 season after winning multiple championships.